fluencelabs/js-client/typedoc.md

 # Fluence JS

-To start developing applications with Fluence JS refer to the official [gitbook page](https://doc.fluence.dev/docs/js-sdk)
+To start developing applications with Fluence JS refer to the official [documentation](https://doc.fluence.dev/docs/js-sdk)

 Fluence JS is an implementation of the Fluence protocol for JavaScript-based environments.
 It can connect browsers, Node.js applications, and so on to the Fluence p2p network.